XanderDwyl/wp-cloudflare-ssl/readme.txt

 == Installation ==

-There are no extra Steps needed for the Installation Just acticate this Plugin and you are ready to go.
+There are no extra steps needed for the installation just acticate this Plugin and you are ready to go.

 == Changelog ==

-= 1.0.2 =
+= 1.0.3 =

-First Release
+First Release, add directory informations

 == Upgrade Notice ==